Unifiedly Efficient Inference on All-Dimensional Targets for Large-Scale GLMs

-Assumptions (A.1)-(A.3) and Assumption (A.6) are also assumed by \cite{shao2024optimal}, in which Assumptions (A.1)-(A.3) are common regular conditions for high-dimensional GLMs \citep{ning2017general}.
+Assumptions (A.1)-(A.3) and Assumption (A.6) are also assumed by \citet{shao2024optimal}, in which Assumptions (A.1)-(A.3) are common regular conditions for high-dimensional GLMs \citep{ning2017general}.
 Assumption (A.1) imposes an eigenvalue constraint on the design matrix, necessitating that the eigenvalues of $\mathbb{E}[\boldsymbol{x}\boldsymbol{x}^\top]$ are strictly bounded between $0$ and $\infty$, a requirement satisfied when $0<C_1<b''(\boldsymbol{\beta}_0^\top\boldsymbol{x})<C_2$ for some constants $C_1$ and $C_2$, and this is encompassed by Assumption (A.4).
 Assumption (A.2) imposes sparsity conditions on both $\boldsymbol{\beta}_0$ and $\mathbf{w}_0$.
-For the sake of technical simplicity, Assumption (A.3) supposes that the design matrix is bounded and the residuals exhibit sub-exponential tails, which are similarly assumed by \cite{ning2017general,shao2024optimal}.
+For the sake of technical simplicity, Assumption (A.3) supposes that the design matrix is bounded and the residuals exhibit sub-exponential tails, which are similarly assumed by \citet{ning2017general,shao2024optimal}.
 Assumption (A.4) imposes a regularity condition on $b(t)$, which holds for a broad class of GLMs.
-Although slightly stronger than the corresponding assumption in \citep{shao2024optimal}, which requires $b'''(t)$ to be locally Lipschitz and bounded, these conditions are effectively implicit in their derivations as well.
-Assumption (A.5) is similar to the condition in \cite[Theorem 1]{shao2024optimal} and ensures that the error between the inverse matrices of $\boldsymbol{\Phi}$ and $\boldsymbol{\Phi}+\Delta\boldsymbol{\Phi}$ is negligible, where $\Delta\boldsymbol{\Phi}$ is a small perturbation.
+Assumption (A.5) is similar to the condition in \cite[Theorem 1]{shao2024optimal} and can be directly deduced from Assumption (A.1) together with the Cauchy interlacing theorem in fact.
 Finally, Assumption (A.6) imposes a minimal restriction on the subsampling size and is non-restrictive.

-\begin{remark} The sparsity condition for $\mathbf{w}_0$ can be changed into $\max_{1\leq k\leq d}\|(\mathbf{w}_0)_k\|_0=s_2$ if one apply the standard Lasso estimator or the Dantzig type estimator to obtain the estimator of $\mathbf{w}_0$ \cite{cheng2022regularized,ning2017general}.
-From this sight of view, \cite{ning2017general} states that this condition is identical to the degree of the node $\boldsymbol{Z}$ in the graph if $\boldsymbol{x}$ follows a Gaussian graphical model.
-This is similar to the assumptions in \cite{van2014asymptotically} if we only want to debias the parameters of interest. \end{remark}
+\begin{remark} The sparsity condition for $\mathbf{w}_0$ can be changed into $\max_{1\leq k\leq d}\|(\mathbf{w}_0)_k\|_0=s_2$ if one applies the standard Lasso estimator or the Dantzig type estimator to obtain the estimator of $\mathbf{w}_0$ \citep{cheng2022regularized,ning2017general}.
+From this sight of view, \citet{ning2017general} states that this condition is identical to the degree of the node $\boldsymbol{Z}$ in the graph if $\boldsymbol{x}$ follows a Gaussian graphical model.
+This is similar to the assumptions in \citet{van2014asymptotically} if we only want to debias the parameters of interest. \end{remark}